 Can a pack rat get to the root of her habit, toss her stuff and take charge of her life?
-A professional organizer with a counseling license offers answers.

 “Geniuses thrive on clutter,” says the sign tacked to the bulletin board above my desk.
-Although I’ll admit I’m probably not a genius, I am willing, at 63, to call myself a pack rat.
+Although I’ll admit I’m probably not a genius, I am willing, at midlife, to call myself a pack rat.

 What I won’t call myself is a hoarder.
 Because, unlike a hoarder, I can get rid of stuff.
 Really.
 Sure, I might mourn the loss of certain things, like the five crates of books I was forced to leave outside my new apartment when it became obvious there was no place to put them.
 But beyond normal Catholic guilt and that whole “waste not, want not” thing, there’s been no trauma behind my tendency to collect stuff.

 I do have difficulty getting rid of things, especially those that are useful or in good condition.
 And when I do, I only feel good about it if I know they’re going to a good home.
 In my mind, it’s almost as if those things are alive and capable of feeling abandoned, not simply inanimate objects.
 If I put things outside and no one bites, I feel bad for them.
 I feel less bad if they get ruined by rain or, as has happened, destroyed by a falling stack of boxes.
 If there’s any hope of I can revive it, stuff tends to stick around, like the deceased Healthmaster blender that’s been in my hallway for two months now.

 Nevertheless, I do recognize that I need to sort through, pare down and organize.
 Just like many women my age, I’ve accumulated a lot of things over the years, and it’s starting to become a problem.
 So writing this story is just the impetus I need to finally confront the cause behind my clutter.